-There is a real fun promotion going on this Friday in select areas.
-On February 7th Olive Garden is paying for your babysitting!
-Drop your kids off at any participating MyGym location where they will eat pizza and play from 5:30-9:30pm.
-You head over to Olive Garden where they have their 2 for $25 deal, a 3 course meal for two people.
+Typically in February Olive Garden celebrates Parents Night Out by paying for your babysitting!
+Drop your kids off at any participating MyGym location where they will eat pizza and play.
+You head over to Olive Garden where they have a special meal for two.
 Unlimited Breadsticks?
 Yes Please!
-Maybe you can catch a movie or just go for a walk and pick up your kids by 9:30.
+Maybe you can catch a movie or just go for a walk.
 (Details vary by location, be sure to call beforehand and make reservations and ask how they will operate that night.)

 Date Night is a wonderful tradition to create a healthy marriage and family.
 Men, if you missed last week, repent and figure out how you can incorporate these ideas for next week.
 Ladies, if you want your husband to take you out this week find a sitter and ask him to some one of these activities with you.
 You will be glad you did.